 Password protected product categories isn’t a prominent feature among WooCommerce stores, nor is it a default option of WooCommerce, but you would be amazed by how useful it can be.

-Whether you need to sell wholesale products to a specific group of users, create members-only products or even make free products available to users after they complete specific actions, this is one of those unique features that can have a significant impact on your company’s business strategy.
+Whether you need to sell wholesale products to a specific group of users, create members-only products or even make free products available to users after they take specific actions, this is one of those unique features that can have a significant impact on your company’s business strategy.

 - What are WooCommerce Protected Categories?